kevinkayyy/VQC-Lite/README.md

 ## Usage

-Please read the Jupyter Notebooks under the folder demo/ for more details.
-There contains 2 notebooks.
+For full documentation, please visit [Documentation](https://vqc-lite.readthedocs.io/en/latest/).

+To start with, you may read the two notebooks there.

-The notebook "circuit" gives an introduction to the VQC circuit stacks.
+The notebook [An Introduction to VQC](https://vqc-lite.readthedocs.io/en/latest/demo/notebooks/circuit.html) gives an introduction to the VQC circuit stacks.

-The notebook "experiment" gives an illustrative example application for VQC: uploading an image onto a quantum computer.
+The notebook [Experiments with VQC](https://vqc-lite.readthedocs.io/en/latest/demo/notebooks/experiment.html) gives an illustrative example application for VQC: uploading an image onto a quantum computer.

+Below are some examples of how to use VQC-Lite modules.

 ```python
 import numpy as np